GIT for polarized curves: Compactifications of the universal Jacobian

 Now, since $G=\GL_{r+1}$, the action of $G$ on $\mathcal C_d$ is naturally linearized.
 Therefore, the action of $G$ on $E$ can also be linearized to an action on $\mathcal L_E$, yielding descent data for $\mathcal L_E$.
 Since $\mathcal L_E$ is relatively very ample and $\phi$ is a principal $G$-bundle, a standard descent argument shows that $\mathcal L_E$ descends to a relatively very ample line bundle on $\mathcal C_S$, call it $\mathcal L_S$, whose restriction to the geometric fibers of $\mathcal C_S\to S$ is properly balanced by construction.

-It is straightforward to check that an isomorphism on $[H_d/G](S)$ leads to an unique isomorphism in $\Pst_{d,g}(S)$.
+It is straightforward to check that an isomorphism on $[\wt{H}_d/G](S)$ leads to an unique isomorphism in $\JJps(S)$.

-We leave to the reader the task of checking that the two functors between the groupoids $[H_d/G](S)$ and $\Pst_{d,g}(S)$ that we have constructed are one the inverse of the other, which concludes the proof. \end{proof}
+We leave to the reader the task of checking that the two functors between the groupoids $[\wt{H}_d/G](S)$ and $\JJps(S)$ that we have constructed are one the inverse of the other, which concludes the proof of part \eqref{geomdesc1}.